-There is currently effort being made for arbitration to be used more frequently in the resolution of disputes instead of courts, in order to save time.
-Seminars and conferences are taking place in order to educate professionals on the benefits of arbitration in contrast to the traditional route of litigation proceedings.
+There is currently an effort being made for arbitration to be used more frequently in the resolution of disputes instead of courts, in order to save time.
+Seminars and conferences are taking place in order to educate professionals on the benefits of arbitration in contrast to the traditional route of litigation proceedings, such as Cyprus Arbitration Day, which was first organised in 2023.
+Its third edition took place this year in May 2025.
 The most common types of disputes referred to arbitration relate to shareholder and joint venture disputes, construction and banking.

-The new Civil Procedure Rules ("CPR") of Cyprus are currently expected to enter into force in September 2023.
-The new CPR has been drafted in the context of two projects funded by the EU with the support of the Council of Europe and covers, among others, alternative dispute resolution which includes arbitration.
+The new CPR of Cyprus, which entered into force in September 2023, have been drafted in the context of two projects funded by the EU with the support of the Council of Europe and cover, among others, alternative dispute resolution, which includes arbitration.
 Section 44 of the new CPR provides procedural rules that apply to claims referred to arbitration both under the ICAL and under Cap.
 4.